grab/engineering-blog/_posts/2020-08-24-data-gateway.md

 ### API Service

 This is the component that manages all users and cluster-facing processes.
 We integrated this service with the Presto API, which means it appears to be the same as a Presto cluster to a client.
-It accepts query requests from clients, gets the parsing result and runs authorization from the SQL Parser and the Auth Framework.
+It accepts query requests from clients, gets the parsing result and runs authorisation from the SQL Parser and the Auth Framework.

 If everything is good to go, the API Service forwards queries to the assigned clusters and continues the entire query process.

 ### Auth Framework

-This handles both authentication and authorization requests.
+This handles both authentication and authorisation requests.
 It stores the ACL of users and communicates with the API Service and the SQL Parser to run the entire authentication process.
 But why is it a microservice instead of a module in API Service, you ask?
 It's because we keep evolving the security checks at Grab to ensure that everything is compliant with our security requirements, especially when dealing with data.

-We wanted to make it flexible to fulfill ad-hoc requests from the security team without affecting the API Service.
+We wanted to make it flexible to fulfil ad-hoc requests from the security team without affecting the API Service.
 Furthermore, there are different authentication methods out there that we might need to deal with (OAuth2, SSO, you name it).
 The API Service supports multiple authentication frameworks that enable different authentication methods for different users.

 ### SQL Parser